samhyllin/Sam-s_Portfolio/README.md

 - Jupyter Notebook

 ## Projects
-1. **Data Cleaning** –Handling missing values, duplicates, and outliers in datasets like Tesla stock, Bitcoin price, and Nobel Prize.
+1. **Data Cleaning** –Handling missing values, duplicates, and outliers in datasets like Tesla stock, Bitcoin price, Nobel Prize and Space mission analysis
 2. **Data Manipulation** – Using pandas for cleaning, filtering, grouping, transforming and maniplulating these datasets.
 3. **Data Visualization** – Exploring data visually with charts and plots, including line charts, bar charts, and dual-axis visualizations.